ccjjmartin/setup.environment/README.md

 - autocomplete-plus > Keymap For Confirming a Suggestion > "tab" only.
 - bracket-matcher > autocomplete smart quotes > unchecked
 - linter-phpcs > Code Standards or Config File > "Drupal"
+- linter-stylelint > Uncheck "Disable when no config file is found"
+- linter-stylelint > Check "Use standard"
 - NOTE: The linter does not run on file open, start typing or save the file.
 - atom-beautify > CoffeeScript > Indent Size > 2
 - atom-beautify > PHP > Default Beautifier > "PHPCBF"